Abstract for Clarity of Communications

 3. People pay attention to or ignore ideas, depending on how the information is delivered, their interest and learning style.

-This is a consequence of Item 2 and is referred to as Switching by the author of First Sight Theory.
+This is a consequence of Item 2 and is referred to as Switching by James Carpenter in his proposed First Sight Theory.
 Perception is modeled as an unconscious streaming process in that it produces a flow of impressions to the conscious mind (awareness) as information is received.

 It is important to note the incremental nature of how awareness comes to us.
 A continuing process such as someone talking or information from reading a sentence, emerges into the conscious mind as a gradual coming to understand.
 If the reader is a Driver and the information is written by an Amiable, the Driver’s attention will likely switch between trying to absorb the message and wondering why the person didn’t get to the point faster.